 In fact, a Salary.com survey found that 64% of employees engage in cyberloafing every day at work.
 Out of those employees, 39% said they wasted up to an hour on the Internet at work, 29% wasted 1-2 hours, and 32% wasted more than 2 hours per day.

 Employees aren’t exactly feeling like they’re engaging in anything nefarious when they cyberloaf, either.
 A report from the Lee Kong Chian School of Business states that 97% of male survey participants and 85% of female participants believed cyberloafing was acceptable in the workplace

 Cyberloafing—also known as cyberslacking— describes when an employee surfs the web for reasons that are not related to their job.
 This includes using workplace internet for personal use, playing computer games, and browsing social networking sites.

 According to a publication from Brent Coker of the University of Melbourne so-called “cyberloafing” can have a positive impact on employee productivity; so long as non-work internet browsing does not consume more than 12% of an employee’s work time.

-As an employer it’s important that you trust your employees to limit their personal use of the internet to reasonable levels, however you should still have systems in place for identifying and addressing excessive cyberloafing.
+As an employer it’s important that you trust your employees to limit their personal use of the internet to reasonable levels, however you should still have systems in place for identifying and addressing excessive cyberloafing and other undesirable uses of the internet in the workplace.
 I will cover strategies for addressing employee internet misuse later in this article.

 The abuse of bandwidth hogs such as YouTube, Twitch, and Netflix drastically impact network performance.
 Employees that frequently use the internet for these non-work purposes dramatically affect the productivity of their coworkers by contributing to network latency.